Skip to main content

 The path of the IP-location file.
 Note that currently only mmdb format is supported.
 The database file is downloadable here (Edition ID: "GeoLite2-Country").

-The file will automatically be reloaded if the content of the configured DbFile changes.
+When DbServlet is not configured, the file will be automatically reloaded if the content of the configured DbFile changes.
 The file modification will be checked in the interval configured under periodicity in the Timer section in the file navajo.xml.

 A copy of the file will be placed into the run directory of the configured spoolDir in navajo.xml (usually /var/opt/nevisproxy/<instance>).
 It should be removed automatically once the instance is shut down.
 But in case of an unexpected behavior we recommend to regularly check the run directory in order to remove those files if the instance is not running.